 + Troop guides

-Additional positions are needed based on the course size.
-In order to keep NYLT fresh, half of the staff consists of youth who have not served on an NYLT staff before.
+Additional positions are added based on the course size.
+In order to keep NYLT fresh, at least half of the staff consists of youth who have not previously served on an NYLT staff.

 NYLT Adult Staff